guettli/programming-guidelines/README.md

 I like [pytest fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html).

+I know that there special cases and corresponing libraries which use fuzzing to test edge cases.
+For example Golang has the package [fuzz](https://go.dev/doc/fuzz/).
+But that's only for special cases, if is not needed for most application programming.

 ### How to create QA and staging systems?

 Many teams create the QA and staging systems by copying the production system.